rickardlindberg/rickardlindberg.me/writing/agdpp-wrapper-pygame-draw-circle-bug/index.markdown

 ---
-title: 'DRAFT: A case for the infrastructure wrapper'
+title: A case for the infrastructure wrapper
-date: 2023-05-13
+date: 2023-05-14
-tags: agdpp,draft
+tags: agdpp
 agdpp: true
 ---

-**This is a work in progress that will change.
-Like to see it finished?
-Let me know by sending me an email.**

 I noticed something strange when playing the game.